Scholarships and Awards

 A student is required to maintain at least a B (3.0) grade point average in all work attempted while enrolled in the Graduate School, and a student must have at least an overall 3.0 average to receive a graduate degree.
 Courses in which grades below C (2.0) are received are not accepted for master’s degree programs or for the removal of academic deficiencies.

-Students whose cumulative grade point average falls below 3.0 at any time during their graduate career will be placed on probation by the Graduate School.
+Students whose cumulative grade point average falls below 3.0 at any time during their graduate career will be placed on academic warning by the Graduate School.

 Admission Requirements